roger88ist/appt_api/README.md

 ## Basic information on API
   * Client can only create appointments in the future.
   * Clients can only update future appointments.
-  * Appointments that do get updated can only use future dates for the new updated information as well.
+  * When updating appointments, new start time and end time must be in the future as well.
   * Appointments will not be created and/or updated if appointment time overlaps with existing appointments.